 Relax the brakes and try to let the idle of your engine roll your vehicle up onto the blocks.
 Keeping a bubble level on your RV dashboard is an easy way to gauge how far off you are.
 If you’re off a little, don’t worry, back up and try again, and before you know it, you’ll be able to get your RV level first try.
 Check the bubble level on your refrigerator to make sure everything looks good, too.

-Now you have a level RV, so you can sleep and not worry about having to buy a new fridge.
+Now you have a level RV, so you can sleep and not worry about having to buy a new fridge or sliding from where you parked during your trip.